GetDKAN/dkan/docs/components/dataset/usage.rst

 :Link to an API: some data resources aren’t standalone files but queryable online databases; the interface to these databases is known as an API.
 Adding links to these types of online database interfaces to your DKAN data catalog can be very useful for developers interested in working with your data.
 :Upload a file: this option allows publishers to upload data files to the DKAN site.
 As in the “link to a file” option, the data within the file will be imported into your DKAN site’s Datastore for preview and analysis by your users.
 See The DKAN Datastore for more information.

 To continue with our Wisconsin Polling Places example, we’ll add one resource file to the Dataset we created in Step 1.
-Our resource file is a CSVs that is, comma-separated values format; this is a popular file format for exchanging tabular data.
+Our resource file is a CSV, that is, comma-separated values format; this is a popular file format for exchanging tabular data.
 Let’s explore the example resource shown here and the various fields within:

 :Resource / Choose File: upload a file from your local hard drive.
 :Resource / Recline Views: DKAN’s “Data Preview” feature allows visitors to preview published data in three views:

-  * Map - data with latitude and longitude columns or GeoJSON files can be previewed in a map interface
+  * **Map** - data with latitude and longitude columns or GeoJSON files can be previewed in a map interface
-  * Graph - tabular (spreadsheet) data can be graphed by users, letting them create their own meaningful visualizations
+  * **Graph** - tabular (spreadsheet) data can be graphed by users, letting them create their own meaningful visualizations
-  * Grid - by default, tabular data is presented in a spreadsheet view, with filter, sort, and search capabilities
+  * **Grid** - by default, tabular data is presented in a spreadsheet view, with filter, sort, and search capabilities

-:Title: this is the title of the individual data file, not the parent dataset container.</li>
+:Title: this is the title of the individual data file, not the parent dataset container.
 :Description: a rich-text editor field is provided so publishers can offer detailed and useful descriptions
 :Format: entering the file format here will allow users the ability to search for data by specific format
 :Dataset: this is the parent dataset container; this field should already be populated if you’re adding a Resource subsequent to adding a Dataset

-At the bottom of the Add Resource page, we can choose:
+At the bottom of the *Add Resource* page, we can choose:

 :Save: Save progress on this resource and immediately return to it for further editing
 :Save and add another: Save this resource and add another resource to the same dataset